cpouchon/ORTHOSKIM/README.md

 ### 3. Pipeline description
 ---------------------------

-The capture of genes is driven on genomic global assemblies.
-This allowed to capture *in silico* targeted genes from a single assembly run thanks to alignment of contigs into database.
+The gene capture is driven on genomic or transcriptomic global assemblies.
+This allowed to capture from a single assembly run different targeted genes (*e.g.* chloroplast, mitochondrial and ribosomal genes) thanks to alignments of contigs into gene database.

-OrthoSkim pipeline uses different mode to compute the databases, capture targeted regions, align them between taxa, or to check assemblies.
+ORTHOSKIM pipeline uses different mode to compute the databases, capture targeted regions, align them between taxa, or to check assemblies.

 > **Note**: A *mode_done.log* file is created containing samples that were correctly processed, whereas unprocessed samples were added into *mode_error.log* file.
 This file could be used to remove processed samples from the initial sample file if the script has to be rerun.
 Command lines are also print if users want to rerun specific commands on samples.

 #### 3.1 - Database (optional)

-OrthoSkim provides a mode to create gene database for the mitochondria, chloroplastic and nucrdna regions with `-m database` mode along with `-t mitochondrion, chloroplast, nucrdna` targets.
+ORTHOSKIM provides a mode to create gene database for the mitochondrial, chloroplast and ribosomal regions with `-m database` mode along with `-t mitochondrion, chloroplast, nucrdna` targets.
 To do this, genomic annotations of these compartments has to be collected across taxa in a single file for each regions and set into the config file.

-OrthoSkim will then extract all notified CDS, rRNA and tRNA genes and align them into given seeds thanks to *exonerate* to keep a standard gene name.
+ORTHOSKIM will then extract all notified CDS, rRNA and tRNA genes and align them into given seeds thanks to *exonerate* to keep a standard gene name.
 Output files (l.
 36-37, 42-44 and 46) are created containing a bank of genes, all well identified.
 Only genes given for the seeds will be included.

-> **NOTE**: Users have to collect all three genomes and corresponding seeds to run OrthoSkim (or two for non plant model).
-If users want to capture nucleus or buscomarkers, this step is skipped.
-In such case, users have to collected genes of reference for these markers into the *config_orthoskim.txt* file by following instructions for the sequence header.
+> **NOTE**: Users have to collect all three genomes and corresponding seeds to run ORTHOSKIM (or two for non plant model).
+If users want to capture nuclear or busco markers, this step is skipped.
+In such case, users have to collected genes of reference for these markers into the *config_orthoskim.txt* file, by following instructions for the sequence header.

 #### 3.2 - Global assemblies and cleaning

-#### 3.2.1 - genomic assembly
+#### 3.2.1 - genomic/transcriptomic assembly

-Genomic assemblies are performed using [SPAdes](http://cab.spbu.ru/software/spades/) and have to be run using the `-m assembly` mode and `-t spades` target for each taxon of the taxa file (l.7), by accessing to the forward and reverse reads, and by keeping the sample name providing in the file.
-[SPAdes](http://cab.spbu.ru/software/spades/) will be run by using the assembly options (<font size="2">**$THREADS**</font>,<font size="2">**$MEMORY**</font>,<font size="2">**$KMER**</font>) specified in the *config_orthoskim.txt* file (l.4, 8-9).
+Global assemblies are performed for each taxon of the taxa file (l.7) by using [SPAdes](http://cab.spbu.ru/software/spades/) and have to be run using the `-m assembly` mode and `-t spades` or `-t rnaspades` target (according to the type of library).
+[SPAdes](http://cab.spbu.ru/software/spades/) will be run by using the assembly options (<font size="2">**$THREADS**</font>,<font size="2">**$MEMORY**</font>,<font size="2">**$KMER**</font>) specified in the config file (l.4, 8-9).

-Users can also choose to perform assemblies with the RNA version of SPAdes by using the the `-m assembly` mode and `-t rnaspades` target.
-This mode is useful for assembling transcriptomic data or to maximize the capture rate of nuclear genes in genome skims (according to [Berger et al. 2017](https://bsapubs.onlinelibrary.wiley.com/doi/full/10.3732/apps.1700042)).

-> **Note**: We do not guarantee the capture of nuclear genes as high coverage is needed.

-Othoskim will then output a *samplename/* subdirectory into the <font size="2">**${RES}/Assembly/SPADES/**</font> or <font size="2">**${RES}/Assembly/RNASPADES/**</font> given per sample included in the taxa file.
+ORTHOSKIM will then output a *samplename/* subdirectory into the <font size="2">**${RES}/Assembly/SPADES/**</font> or <font size="2">**${RES}/Assembly/RNASPADES/**</font> given per sample included in the taxa file.

-After [SPAdes](http://cab.spbu.ru/software/spades/) runs, OrthoSkim has to preprocess SPAdes scaffolding contigs by renaming the file according to the same sample name provided in the taxa file and ordering them into <font size="2">**${RES}/Assembly/Samples/unfiltered/**</font> directory.
+After [SPAdes](http://cab.spbu.ru/software/spades/) runs, ORTHOSKIM has to preprocess SPAdes scaffolding contigs by renaming the file according to the same sample name provided in the taxa file and ordering them into <font size="2">**${RES}/Assembly/Samples/unfiltered/**</font> directory.
 This is made under `-m reformate` mode and `-t spades` or `-t rnaspades` targets according to the version used.

 #### 3.2.1 - assemblies cleaning

-The capture of genes will be made only on cleaned assemblies after running `-m contaminant_filtering` mode.
+The capture of genes will be run only on cleaned assemblies after running `-m cleaning` mode.
 This step identifies contigs which are not expected in the assembly dataset and removes them.

 To do this, all contigs are blast against rRNA databases SILVA and RFAM supplied in [sortmerna](https://github.com/biocore/sortmerna) (v.4.2.0), composed of the 5S, 5.8S, 16S, 23S, 18S and 28S genes for bacteria, archaea and eukarya.
 Moreover, contigs are also blasted against to own DBFAM database including a subset of chloroplast, mitochondria and nucrdna genomes for eukarya.
 The best hits are identified for each contigs, and only contigs mapping to the expected taxonomy are kept according to the taxonomy corresponding file provided (*~/OrthoSkim-master/ressources/rRNA_database_taxonomy.txt*).
 The expected taxonomy is set by the user at the line 12 (<font size="2">**$TAXONOMIC_PHYLUM_EXPECTED**</font>).